HumanForest suspends London e-bike sharing service, cuts jobs after customer accident – TechCrunch

 We asked HumanForest about Barrie’s claim that the technical issues with its hardware are related to “bespoke components” — but its spokeswoman declined to comment.

 HumanForest’s twist on the e-bike sharing model is the idea of offering free trips with in-app ads subsidizing the rides.
-Its marketing has also been geared towards pushing a ‘greener commute’ message — touting that the e-bike batteries and service vehicles are charged with certified renewable energy sources.
+Its marketing has also been geared towards pushing a “greener commute” message — touting that the e-bike batteries and service vehicles are charged with certified renewable energy sources.